yunsi-goh/2023-AIAP-Technical-Assessment/README.md

    * Work well with various unknown distributions and non-linear relationships (since there are only 3 ticket types, it is unclear what are the x-y relationships).
    * Less affected by outliers (which were not removed during preprocessing) as nearby neighbours have larger effect.
-   * Less affected by imbalanced classes (there are mucg more Standard and Luxury than Deluxe ticket purchase) as nearby neighbours have larger effect.
+   * Less affected by imbalanced classes (there are much more Standard and Luxury than Deluxe ticket purchase) as nearby neighbours have larger effect.
    * Fast (since there are 90895 training data with 26 features each) as it does not require training.
-   * Works with multiclass classification and regression (since there are 3 target label ticket types)
+   * Works with multiclass classification (since there are 3 target label ticket types)

 ## Choice of evaluation metrics
-   * Confusion matrix:
+1. Confusion matrix
-   * Normalized confusion matrix
+   * Good visualization for multi-class problems (since there are 3 target label ticket types) as it provides a quantitative summary of how well the model performs for each class.
+   * Can be normalized within each class to account for class imbalance (there are much more Standard and Luxury than Deluxe ticket purchase).

-   * Mean accuracy
+2. Mean accuracy
+   * Common baseline for many types of model since it is a quick and easy-to-interpret assessment of model performance which calculates the overall percentage of correct classifications across all classes.

 ## Results